MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 This document does not take any opinion on whether the changes proposed should be the default behavior or an opt-in behavior via some configuration.

+Time units of second and millisecond are used below for convenience to reflect current implementations.
+However, this document does not take any opinion on what time units should be used for the design proposed.

 ## Goals

 The goal of this design document is to describe what changes are needed to provide Strict Serializability to the